-For specific requirements review "Do I Need a Placement Test" on the ICC Testing Center website at icc.edu/around-campus/testingcenter/placement-testing/.
+For specific requirements review "Do I Need a Placement Test" on the ICC Testing Center website at icc.edu/around-campus/testing-center/placement-testing/.

 Additional placement tests are available for specific courses or subjects.
 Direct placement into BIOL 205 is dependent upon successful completion of the Anatomy and Physiology placement test.
-Other placement tests are available but not required for individuals with background knowledge in Spanish, Music Theory, and Engineering.
+Other placement tests are available but not required for individuals with background knowledge in Spanish and Music Theory.

-Study guides and additional resources can be found on the Testing Center website at icc.edu/around-campus/testingcenter/placement-testing/online-resources-and-sample-questions/.
+Study guides and additional resources can be found on the Testing Center website at icc.edu/around-campus/testing-center/placement-testing/preparation/.